The Wave of Sit-In Protests in the American South, 1960

 Turning to the consequences of the sit-ins, From Protest to Organization (The Diffusion of Social Movements, Cambridge University Press, 2010) traces their effect on movement organizations in the South in the early 1960s.
 Surprisingly, we find that there was no great expansion of organization in the wake of the sit-ins (aside from the founding of SNCC).
 Controlling for prior organizational ecology and sociopolitical variables, cities with sit-ins did not recruit more members or form more local affiliates than cities without sit-ins.

-Protest Campaigns and Movement Success (American Sociological Review, vol. 80, 2015) demonstrates that sit-ins had a major impact on desegregation in the early 1960s.
+Protest Campaigns and Movement Success (American Sociological Review, 2015) demonstrates that sit-ins had a major impact on desegregation in the early 1960s.
 Controlling for all the factors that predicted the incidence of sit-ins, cities where protest occurred were more likely to undergo desegregation.
 In addition, desegregation was more likely if sit-ins had occurred in nearby cities.

 Michael Biggs, Department of Sociology, University of Oxford